apache/flink/docs/setup/jobmanager_high_availability.md

   <pre>recovery.zookeeper.path.namespace: /default_ns # important: customize per cluster</pre>

   **Important**: if you are running multiple Flink HA clusters, you have to manually configure separate namespaces for each cluster.
-By default, Yarn cluster and Yarn session automatically generate namespaces based on Yarn application id.
+By default, the Yarn cluster and the Yarn session automatically generate namespaces based on Yarn application id.
 A manual configuration overrides this behaviour in Yarn.
 Specifying a namespace with the -z CLI option, in turn, overrides manual configuration.

 - **State backend and storage directory** (required): JobManager meta data is persisted in the *state backend* and only a pointer to this state is stored in ZooKeeper.
 Currently, only the file system state backend is supported in HA mode.